GENI-NSF/geni-tools/README-stitching.txt

 possible at certain locations in the GENI network.

 GENI stitching uses VLANs to create these circuits.
-Depending on where you are connecting resources, there may be very few VLANs available - as few as 1.
+Depending on where you are connecting resources, there may be very few VLANs available.
 In this case, your circuit may fail because other experimenters are using the VLANs.
 Over time, more VLANs will become available to GENI.